Should You Buy or Build a House? Weighing the Pros & Cons

 Cons

 • You can’t move in right away.
 Be prepared to stay in your current residence when you build.
-The average construction time for a new home is seven months, according to the U.S. Census Bureau.
+The average construction time for a new home is eight months, according to the U.S. Census Bureau.

 • You will likely have a lot more yard work to do (or costs for a landscaping service).
 Newly built homes rarely have mature landscaping.
 Get ready to put in some extra time or extra budget (or both).